Our Projects

 In its five-year implementation, Dhibiti Project will scale up quality HIV prevention services across the target counties.
 A key feature of the project approach includes supporting human resources for health and enhancing data collection, use and reporting at all health system levels while employing electronic data management systems.

-Among the key areas of support is the Health Systems Strengthening (HSS), including leadership, governance, and financing of HIV services.
+Key areas of support include Health Systems Strengthening (HSS): leadership, governance, and the sustainable financing of HIV services.

 HIV/TB case Identification

-HIV Care and Treatment with reduction of interruption in treatment (IIT)
+HIV Care and Treatment: Reducing Interruptions in Treatment (IIT)

 Health Systems Strengthening

-Laboratory quality management systems; Institutionalization of quality improvement (QI) strategies, Health Information Systems (HIS), Health Financing, and Human Resource for Health Management
+Laboratory quality management systems; institutionalisation of quality improvement (QI) strategies; Health Information Systems (HIS); health financing; and human resources for health management.

-Strengthened county-led health systems as evidenced by increased resource allocation
+Strengthened county-led health systems, evidenced by increased domestic resource allocation